-- In relation to other items of commercial equipment, students should follow the manufacturers guidance on safe usage. - In relation to student/researcher designed experimental equipment, it is the student/researchers responsibility to ensure that the equipment is safe for both themselves and other lab users (i.e. no sharp edges, no dangerous electrical installations please ask the Electrical Workshop in the Rankine or James Watt Buildings to check these aspects).
+- In relation to other items of commercial equipment, students should seek advice before use - In relation to student/researcher designed experimental equipment, it is the student/researchers responsibility to ensure that the equipment is safe for both themselves and other lab users (i.e. no sharp edges, no dangerous electrical installations - please ask the Electrical Workshop in the Rankine or James Watt Buildings to check these aspects).